 2. Take advantage of your employer’s match

-If you’re enrolled in an employersponsored 401(k), chances are your company matches a portion of your contribution to supplement your retirement savings.
-Not taking advantage of this employer match leaves money on the table that could make
+If you’re enrolled in an employer-sponsored 401(k), chances are your company matches a portion of your contribution to supplement your retirement savings.
+Not taking advantage of this employer match leaves money on the table that could make a large

-Diversification helps minimize your investment risk by putting your money into different asset classes.
-For example, if you were to choose an all-stock portfolio, your return
+Diversification can help minimize your investment risk by putting your money into different asset classes.
+For example, if you were to choose an all-stock portfolio, your return on investment may be higher during periods of market growth; but in periods

-on investment would be great during periods of outperformance; but in periods of underperformance, you risk losing a portion of your retirement savings.
-In turn, a well-diversified portfolio helps to foster long-term stability.
-Reaching your retirement
+of market declines, you may risk losing a portion of your retirement savings.
+In turn, a well-diversified portfolio may help to foster long-term stability.

 4. Understand your expenses